-The government enforced a regulation that the permissible upper limit of benzene content in gasoline should be decreased to 1 vol. % from the level of 5 vol. % from January 2000.
-The discharge data of benzene were reported by various organizations, such as governmental standing committees or guild associations. who however, often quoted each other's values, making identification of the original value and who estimated the value difficult.
-In our previous work (Kajihara et. al., 2000a), we collected data of the time course of benzene emission reported by three organizations, Petroleum Association of Japan (PAJ), Petroleum Council and Central Environment Council.
+The government enforced a regulation that the permissible upper limit for benzene concentration in gasoline should be decreased to 1 vol. % from the level of 5 vol. % from January 2000.
+The discharge data of benzene were reported by various organizations, such as governmental standing committees or guild associations.
+However, the reported discharge values were often quoted each other, then identification of the original value and who estimated the value was difficult.
+In our previous work[2], we collected the time course of benzene emission reported by three organizations, Petroleum Association of Japan (PAJ), Petroleum Council[7] and Central Environment Council[8].